sjyouuuuug/filterbenchmark/README.md

 ### Usage

-Each dataset is available in two raw data formats: `dataset_name.fvecs` and `dataset_name.bin.
+Each dataset is available in two raw data formats: `dataset_name.fvecs` and `dataset_name.bin`.
 We offer these options to ensure compatibility with a variety of tools and workflows.
 If you need to convert the data, please consult the detailed instructions in `UNG-dev/README.md`.
 Also, refer to https://github.com/YZ-Cai/Unified-Navigating-Graph for detailed environment setup.

+We provide a small dataset on github to facilitate testing and experimentation.

 ***Brute Force***